Decomposition, Compression, and Synthesis (DCS)-based Video Coding: A Neural Exploration via Resolution-Adaptive Learning: Method

-Recalling that inter prediction exploits the temporal redundancy in video coding, it inherently will propagate the noise accumulated in reference to successive frames.
-Then the prediction of LR inter frames can be referred to as
+Recalling that inter prediction plays a crucial role to exploit the temporal redundancy in video coding, it inherently propagates the noises accumulated in reference frame.
+First, the prediction of TMF from its reference STF can be simply referred to as